 The Dyckman Stipend: A Revolutionary Lesson in Ethics and Compliance (2015)

 A cautionary tale of ethics and misadventure that is still relevant in the procurement headlines of the 21st Century.
-Except for the tri-corner hats and the white stockings this could be about the Tanker scandal of 2004 or the Fat Leonard scandal of 2016.
+Except for the tri-corner hats and the white stockings this could be about the Tanker scandal of 2004.
+The same holds for the more recent Fat Leonard scandal of 2016.

 Government/Industry Teamwork in the Age of Oversight (World Congress Session B05, Monday July 27, 2015)

 Deidre Lee and Ronald Smith, 2015, Presentation to NCMA World Congress

 Ron Smith teamed with former senior government executive Dee Lee to present a point-counterpoint discussion of the current state of buyer/seller relationships in federal

 contracting.
 Discussion included the trend toward outsourcing of the procurement mission, changing demographics within the workforce, subcontractor vs prime contractor risk

 profiles, and the historic change of priorities from mission results to audit/oversight.

 A House Divided: multiple procurement systems under one roof (2015)

 Ronald Smith, 2015, Presentation for Greater Iowa NCMA spring conference